 12. Erase Water Stains

 You really can erase water rings and stains on your wooden furniture using mayo!
 All it really takes is time.
-Just cover the mark with a thick layer of mayo, and let it sit there for up to 48 hours, probably less for lighter stains.
+Just cover the mark with a thick layer of mayonnaise and let it sit for up to 48 hours, probably less for lighter stains.
 (You can cover the mayo with a bowl if you don’t want to look at it, or to keep the dog from licking it up.)
 Wipe it clean with a cloth, and be amazed at how the water rings just disappear!

 13. Grilled Cheese

 The first time someone told me that they use mayo on the outside of their grilled cheese rather than butter, I was highly skeptical.
 Sounds weird, right?
 But surprisingly, it isn’t weird at all!
 It tastes about the same as butter, and it browns beautifully for a golden, crispy grilled cheese.

 14. Polish Silver